ProjectSparkDev/ProjectSparkBatchSaveDownloader/README.md

 # Project Spark Batch Save Downloader
 a program to connect to xbox live and download your saves of the game of project spark

 ***
+> [!WARNING]
+> ## develodevelopment on this project has stopped in favour of the new [save downloader](https://github.com/ProjectSparkDev/SparkXboxSavegameDownloader)
+> ### there will be no more support and no more work done on this repository.
+> after cleanup, this repository soon will be going into archive mode.
+***

 Files of Project Spark game are intercompatible between Xbox and PC versions. you can Download your saves from Xbox live title storage and copy them to your PC to use localy.